-France has first class medical care, with modern hospitals furnished with the latest equipment and technology; in fact the World Health Organisation states that France outranks all other countries for its healthcare system, and they come high on the list of healthcare spend to maintain this.
-Contributions towards the healthcare system in France are made to the French social security system by French employers, employees and the self-employed, and in turn, many of these contributions go towards public healthcare, which can be accessed by every legal resident of France – provided that they are registered with the basic French State health system.
+To maintain this excellence, France also comes high on the list of healthcare spending.
+Contributions towards the healthcare system in France are made to the French social security system by French employers, employees and the self-employed.
+In turn, many of these contributions go towards funding public healthcare.
+Every legal resident of France can access this – provided that they have registered to access the French social security system.

 Before you go

-It is always a good idea to ensure that your home has a fully stocked First Aid kit, with all the basics and emergency treatment equipment such as bandages, gauze and saline solution – as well as a list of all allergies of family members, emergency numbers, insurance details and family contract details.
+It is always a good idea to ensure that your home has a fully stocked First Aid kit.
+Include all the basics and emergency treatment equipment such as bandages, gauze and saline solution, as well as a list of all allergies of family members in English and French, emergency numbers, insurance details and family contract details.

 Are you entitled to French healthcare?